Address: 364 Smith Street Map

 The city waited until 1944 to put the mothballed venue up for sale.
 Just two offers came in, both for around $35,000, which caused a split on council.
 Some wanted to hold out for more money, others wanted assurances that the theatre would not be sold just to be bulldozed, yet others felt that the city just needed to be rid of this "white elephant" regardless of price or outcome.

-The purchase deadline was extended for another week but no further offers came.
+The purchase deadline was extended for another week but no more offers came.

-Council voted 10-7 in favour of selling the theatre to Henry A. Morton, manager of the Odeon's Garrick Theatre, a cinema.
+Council voted 10 to 7 in favour of selling the theatre to Henry A. Morton, manager of the Odeon's Garrick Theatre, a cinema.
 Morton added a last-minute guarantee to sweeten the deal: that The Walker would continue as a theatre for at least ten years, even if it was resold to another party.

-The Walker was in need of major renovations and a retrofit to make it into a cinema.
-The seats were replaced, a dropped ceiling was installed, the lobby was modernized and a screen was installed, (though the stage was left intact behind it.)
+The Walker was in need of major renovations to make it into a cinema.
+The seats were replaced, a dropped ceiling was installed, the lobby was modernized and a screen was installed, (though the original stage was left intact behind it.)
 The Walker reopened on November 3, 1945 as 'The Odeon' with the James Cagney film Blood on the Sun.

 The Walker lived on as a cinema until March 29, 1990 when Cineplex Odeon closed it and put it up for sale.

-As in 1944, two groups vied for the building in 1990: the Manitoba Choral Society and a non-profit group headed by Nite-Out Entertainment's Sam Katz and Bruce Rathbone (now known as the Walker Theatre Performing Arts Group Inc).
+As in 1944, two groups vied for the building in 1990.
+One was the Manitoba Choral Society, the other a non-profit group headed by Nite-Out Entertainment's Sam Katz and Bruce Rathbone, (now known as the Walker Theatre Performing Arts Group Inc).
 The latter won out and purchased the building on October 1, 1990 for $700,000, which included $250,000 from the Core Area Initiative.

 The group began a multi-year restoration project to undo much of what Odeon did decades earlier.
-The screen and dropped ceiling were removed to reveal the stunning plaster work and 'the Gods', (the third balcony).
-The Walker reopened on March 1, 1991 in the midst of renovations with a concert by Blue Rodeo.
+The screen and dropped ceiling were removed to reveal the stunning plaster work and 'the Gods', (the third-level balcony).
+The Walker reopened on March 1, 1991, in the midst of renovations, with a concert by Blue Rodeo.